Reactive Global Minimum Variance Portfolios with $k-$BAHC covariance cleaning

+We focus here on the global minimum variance portfolio optimization problem (GMV) because it provides the best test of the covariance forecast abilities of each filtering method, as indeed the optimal asset weights only depend on the inverse of the estimated covariance matrix.
+GMV itself is a special case of minimum variance portfolios, themselves a subset of relevant risk/reward cost functions \citep{markowitz1959portfolio,black1990asset,duffie1997overview,hull1998value,krokhmal2002portfolio,roncalli2013introduction,meucci2015risk}.

-Eigenvalue filtering rests on the spectral decomposition of the covariance or correlation matrix into a sum of outer product of eigenvectors and eigenvalues.
-Remarkable recent progresses lead to the proof that provided if $n<t$ and if the system is stationary, the Rotationally Invariant Estimator (RIE) \citep{bun2016rotational} converges to the oracle estimator (which knows the realized correlation matrix) at fixed ratio $q=t/n$ and in the large system limit $n$ and $t\to\infty$.
+The necessity to filter covariance (and correlation) matrices was recognized a long time ago in this context \citep{michaud1989markowitz}.
+This is due for example to the fact that mean-variance optimization places more weight on the smallest eigenvalues of the covariance matrix, which, all other things being equal, are more likely to be purely caused by estimation noise (see e.g. the discussion in \cite{potters2005financial} and subsection \ref{sec:spec_prop}).
+According to the Mar\v cenko-Pastur distribution of random correlation matrices, the eigenvalues of correlation matrices are themselves systematically noisy when the ratio $\tau/n$ is too small.
+Thus, filtering the eigenvalues (without modifying the eigenvectors) also filters the correlation matrix itself.
+This yields so-called rotationally invariant estimators of correlation matrices (RIE).
+Remarkably, how to filter only eigenvalues optimally is known: if $n<\tau$, if the system is stationary, and if the distribution of price returns is gentle enough, the optimal RIE converges to the Oracle estimator (which knows the future realized correlation matrix) at fixed ratio $q=\tau/n$ and in the large system limit $n$ and $\tau \to\infty$ \citep{bun2016rotational}.